The Search (TV series)

-The Search is a seven part television show on Channel 4, which first aired on 7 January 2007, the final episode was broadcast on 24 February 2007.
+The Search is a seven part television show on Channel 4, which first aired on 7 January 2007, and the final episode was broadcast on 24 February 2007.
 The premise of the programme was that ten contestants with unique skills must solve a variety of ancient clues and puzzles from throughout history, with the aim in each episode of finding "The Symbol".
 The team which fulfills this directive wins the game and the losing team must then sacrifice a team member.
 The final episode saw the remaining (three) contestants compete to uncover a £50,000 hidden treasure.
 This 'treasure' was located somewhere in the United Kingdom according to Jamie Theakston on the Steve Wright radio show on BBC Radio 2 broadcast on 26 January 2007.

 The Search is presented and conceived by Jamie Theakston, inspired by the Kit Williams' children's book Masquerade and made by Princess Productions.

 The programme was filmed at a variety of locations and made active use of historical buildings and themes incorporated in the puzzles.
 The first episode focused on Renaissance Italian themes; the second, Medieval French; the third, Mughal Indian; the fourth, Ancient Egyptian, the fifth Mayan Guatemala, the sixth Inca Peru and the seventh (finale), British History.